International Finance

 Cross-currency swaps

-The problem: “We can borrow cheaply in USD, but we need EUR funding.”
+The problem: “We can borrow cheaply in EUR, but we need USD funding.”

 A cross-currency swap (CCS) exchanges: